vuejs/test-utils-docs/docs/api/README.md

 ### `trigger`

-Simulates an event, for example `click`, `submit` or `keyup`.
-Since events often cause a re-render, `trigger` returs `Vue.nextTick`.
+Triggers an event, for example `click`, `submit` or `keyup`.
+Since events often cause a re-render, `trigger` returns `Vue.nextTick`.
 If you expect the event to trigger a re-render, you should use `await` when you call `trigger` to ensure that Vue updates the DOM before you make an assertion.

 ```vue
 <template>